Commercial Opportunities in a Renaissance of Self-Hosting

 Accessibility1 weekend with LLMs to:

-• Set up a dozen or so heterogeneous, free or old computers as Linux servers- Connected them to the public internet behind a dynamic residential IP with Cloudflare Tunnels
+• Set up a dozen or so heterogeneous, free or old computers as Linux servers- Connected them to the public internet behind a dynamic residential IP with Cloudflare Tunnels.

 • Add infrastructure like electrical backups, monitoring, and a CCTV circuit with local object detection on old Android phones and Home Assistant.